Dtownsend117/Desktop_Backup/README.md

 Set up the folders and files you do not want copied in the "Exclusions" section near the bottom of the code.
 Example: I don't want file 1, file 2, and file 3 to be copied exclusions = ["file 1", "file 2", "file 3"]

+This will also overwrite all files in the destination to prevent "could not copy" errors